 Hi from France.

 I didn’t realize how much I also owed myself one.
-Now, after ten days of hiking in the Pyrenees and a week at a yoga retreat in the countryside near the mountains, I finally remember what it’s like to not feel close to burnout.
+Now, a year later, after ten days of hiking in the Pyrenees and a week at a yoga retreat in the countryside near the mountains, I finally remember what it’s like to not feel close to burnout.
 It’s the first time in ages.
 I almost don’t recognize myself.

 Seven years ago, I left New York and moved to the Netherlands.
-Those years now divide neatly into two periods in my mind.
+Those seven years now divide neatly into two periods in my mind.
 During the first period, I experienced full-blown anxiety more acutely than I ever had before.
 Changing countries, leaving all my established work behind, re-starting in a new place where I didn’t speak the language, living on a shoestring, getting married, going through a substantial vocal change—any of these would have been sources of anxiety on their own, and they all crashed down on me in a short space of time.
 Eventually, that set of changes began to quiet down and settle.
 I became sure that my skills as a singer were valued in this new place.
 My income stabilized.
 I began to feel I had a network of friends and colleagues.
 My partner and I learned to live together.

 Four and a half years ago, in the spring of 2015, I got a tattoo on my wrist.
 It’s a quarter rest, one of the most beautiful figures of musical notation—I drew this one on a piece of scrap paper on a train.
 It was meant as a cue to breathe, to listen, to take rest: a constant visual reminder that the silence is as important as the notes, the breath as important as the phonation.